Spring Rice Salad with Lemon Dressing

 Instructions

 - In a medium pot with fitted lid heat oil over medium heat.
 Add shallots and cook until softened, about 2-3 minutes.
 Add rice, vegetable or chicken broth, and lemon zest.
 Stir and bring to a boil.
 Place the lid on and cook for 12-15 minutes without lifting the lid.
-1 tbsp olive oil1/4 cup shallots, sliced 1 cup basmati rice2 cups vegetable or chicken broth1 tsp lemon zest
+1 tablespoon olive oil¼ cup shallots, sliced 1 cup basmati rice2 cups vegetable or chicken broth1 teaspoon lemon zest

 - While the rice cooks make the lemon dressing by combing all the dressing ingredients in a small bowl using a whisk.
-Set aside until ready to use.
-1/4 cup olive oil3-4 tbsp lemon juice 1 tsp Dijon mustard 1/2 tsp honey1 garlic clove smashed3 tbsp parsley, chopped2 tbsp basil, choppedsalt and pepper to taste
+Set aside until ready to use. ¼ cup olive oil3-4 tablespoon lemon juice 1 teaspoon Dijon mustard ½ teaspoon honey1 garlic clove smashed3 tablespoon parsley, chopped2 tablespoon basil, choppedsalt and pepper to taste

 - After the 10-minutes, fluff the rice and transfer to a medium size bowl to cool.
 You want to cool the rice before adding the dressing and bell peppers.
 This will take about 20-minutes.